 Step 3: Trace the outline of each frame onto parchment paper sheets, and cut out each shape.

-Step 5: Hold the frame over the parchment, secure to the wall, and then tear out paper from underneath.
+Step 5: Hold the frame over the parchment, secure it to the wall, and then tear out the paper from underneath.
 Done!

 Ready to try it at home?
 Choose a template style to get started.